 The assessment required students to read and answer questions based on a variety of materials, including informational passages, literary texts, and documents.
 The selections included brief stories, passages from textbooks, and other age-appropriate reading material.
 Students' comprehension of these materials was assessed with both multiple-choice and constructed-response questions.

 Reading results are available for 15 assessments at age 9, fourteen assessments at age 13, and 13 assessments at age 17 dating back to 1971.
 The set of reading passages and questions included in the trend assessments have been kept essentially the same since 1984, and most closely reflect the objectives developed for that assessment.
 These objectives were developed by nationally representative panels of reading specialists, educators, and other interested parties.

-Explore the Sample Questions booklet (546 KB) for the long-term trend assessment.
+Explore the Sample Questions booklet for the long-term trend assessment.
 The booklet is given to participating schools so that teachers and the parents of participating students will be able to examine the types of questions the students will be answering.